-Hide the coins upside down among the colored balls.
+Flip the coins upside down and hide them among the colored water balls.

 Challenge your child to “hunt for the treasure.”

-You can easily turn the math activity into a game for 2-3 players.
+You can easily modify the activity to be used with 2-3 players.

 Whoever has the most coins a the end of 5 minutes wins.